Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Introduction

-Upon investigation, we find that the high-confidence outputs from inverse adversarial examples are correlated with biased feature activation.
-By visualizing the feature attention maps of the conventional AT model under both adversarial attack and inverse adversarial attack conditions (see Figure~\ref{fig:motivation}(a)), we observe that adversarial attacks disrupt the model’s usual attention, leading to incorrect predictions.
-In contrast, inverse adversarial attacks amplify the model’s attention on features, and stronger inverse attacks can further improve prediction accuracy~\cite{UIAT}.
-Nevertheless, this amplified attention often causes a shift from the foreground to background features.
+Upon investigation, we uncover a \textbf{remarkable yet concerning phenomenon}: inverse adversarial examples produce high-confidence outputs by triggering biased feature activation.
+To illuminate this effect, we visualize attention maps from a conventional adversarial training (AT) model under both adversarial and inverse adversarial attacks (see \Cref{fig:motivation}~(a)).
+Adversarial attacks disrupt normal attention patterns, causing incorrect predictions.
+In contrast, inverse adversarial attacks amplify the model's attention on features, with stronger attacks even improving prediction accuracy~\cite{UIAT,wen2021defending}.
+However, this apparent enhancement masks a \textbf{critical flaw}: the model's attention systematically shifts from discriminative foreground features to irrelevant background regions—akin to identifying a sheep by detecting grass rather than the animal itself.
+This reliance on spurious correlations undermines the model's causal reasoning capabilities and compromises its robustness~\cite{izmailov2022feature,crabbe2023evaluating,ahmad2024causal}.

-To further investigate the impact of inverse adversarial examples on adversarial training, we compared the Intersection over Union (IoU) between the model’s attention maps and the foreground/background regions for the UIAT model~\cite{UIAT} (trained with inverse adversarial examples) as well as the conventional AT model.
-As shown in Figure~\ref{fig:motivation}(b), increasing the magnitude $\epsilon$ of inverse adversarial attacks enhances the model’s attention to image features.
-However, this enhanced attention to features introduces a bias, with the UIAT model showing a remarkable shift towards emphasizing background features compared to the conventional AT model.
-This suggests a compelling perspective: AT model tends to focus on background features when using inverse adversarial examples for training, resulting in biased feature activation.
-This shift introduces spurious correlation bias, where the model over-relies on background features but neglects foreground features, leading to degraded generalization~\cite{Bias_corre_2023, zhangfeature}.
+To delve deeper into this issue, we conduct a \textbf{statistical analysis} using the Intersection over Union (IoU) metric to measure the alignment between attention maps and foreground/background regions on a subset of ImageNet~\cite{Howard_Imagenette_2019}.
+Leveraging the Class Activation Mapping (CAM)-based technique inspired by~\cite{dong2020robust}, we define foreground as regions with high-class activation (\emph{i.e.,} areas critical for predictions) and background as regions with low activation.
+Comparing the UIAT model~\cite{UIAT} (trained with inverse adversarial examples) to a standard AT model reveals a \textbf{concerning trend}.
+As evidenced in \Cref{fig:motivation}~(b), while increasing the magnitude $\epsilon$ of inverse adversarial attacks enhances overall feature attention, the UIAT model fails to improve IoU for foreground features compared to the AT model.
+Instead, it demonstrates a marked increase in IoU for background features—a clear indicator of attention misallocation.

+This leads to a \textbf{pivotal insight}: the inverse adversarial training disproportionately skews attention toward background features, resulting in biased feature activation.
+This shift engenders a \textbf{fundamental vulnerability}: a spurious correlation bias where the model becomes overly dependent on contextual background cues rather than intrinsic object features.
+Much like a classifier that associates beaches with birds rather than wings and beaks, this misplaced reliance significantly degrades robustness and generalization performance~\cite{Bias_corre_2023, zhangfeature}, as conclusively demonstrated in~\Cref{st:revrese}.